LimeSoda/LimeSoda_SampleDataGenerator/README.md

 Installation Instructions
 -------------------------
-1. Install the extension like any other [modman extension](https://github.com/colinmollenhour/modman/wiki/Tutorial).
+1. Install the extension like any other [modman extension](https://github.com/colinmollenhour/modman/wiki/Tutorial) or use [Composer](http://getcomposer.org/).
-2. If you use modman or composer and link the files to the Magento source code using symlinks, please enable "System > Config > Advanced > Developer > Template Settings > Allow Symlinks" to make the backend work.
+2. If you use modman or Composer and link the files to the Magento source code using symlinks, please enable "System > Config > Advanced > Developer > Template Settings > Allow Symlinks" to make the backend work.

 Uninstallation